Tobramycin/ dexamethasone ointment

 - Tobramycin/dexamethasone ointment should not be used in CHILDREN younger than 2 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using tobramycin/dexamethasone ointment while you are pregnant.
-It is not known if tobramycin/dexamethasone ointment is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking tobramycin/dexamethasone ointment.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: